rahafoundation/raha-blockchain/src/schema/blockchain/version_01/readme.md

 ## Notes

 * A user, Alice, can only TRUST another user if there exists a path of TRUST to Alice from a user, Bob, who become a member of the network in a prior block.
-Block 0 is exempt from this restriction.

 ## Changelog